 Do you have some burning questions you want to know about me?
 I have answered some of my Frequently Asked Questions below!

-I’ll start off with the fact I’m an iced coffee addict, cat lover and I love anything to do with history.
-I always said that if I were to live in one century, it would be the 1700s.
-Less plague, pirates, pretty outfits.
+I’ll start off with the fact I’m an iced coffee addict, complete Potterhead, addicted to magic, a cat lover and I love anything to do with history.

 Where are you from?